BrandonTang89/HBL_Dashboard_Project/static/class_2048_database/readme.txt

-Contains Icons uploaded by classes
+Contains Scores for 2048 Game